 Montgomery Parks cares very much about reducing waste and ensuring that we divert materials for reuse or recycling, as appropriate.
 A few strategies we use to reduce our waste include: All facilities recycle mixed paper/cardboard as well as commingled jars and containers of glass/plastic/aluminum/steel/tin.
-Additionally, we recycle scrap metal, motor fuel, tires, electronic waste, light bulbs, batteries, construction debris, concrete and asphalt; Green Waste removed from parkland is composted to convert these waste materials into useful products, including compost, wood chips, and mulch, that can be used for future park projects; and over 4 million lbs. of waste is diverted each calendar year, showing an overall reduction in waste material being sent to trash.
+Additionally, we recycle scrap metal, motor fuel, tires, electronic waste, light bulbs, batteries, construction debris, concrete and asphalt.
+Green waste removed from parkland is composted for conversion these waste materials into useful products, including compost, wood chips, and mulch, that can be used for future park projects.
+Over four million pounds of waste is diverted from landfills or incineration each year.